pbeaudequin/clubalpin_rss/README.md

 The generated RSS feed includes:
 - Title of each event
+- Date and time of the event
 - Link to the event registration or details page
-- Description of the event
+- Full description of the event from the detail page

 ## Development